April 2026

-YTD retail sales are up 3%, and February 2026 sales rose 1% compared with February 2025.
-New vehicle sales declined 16%, while used vehicle sales fell 1%.
+YTD retail sales are up 6%, and March 2026 sales rose 15% compared with March 2025.
+New vehicle sales declined 12%, while used vehicle sales increased 5%.

-Tourism indicators were mixed in February 2026: airline boardings rose 5%, while hotel-motel tax collections fell 9%.
+Tourism indicators were mixed in March 2026: airline boardings fell 2%, while hotel-motel tax collections rose 29%, supported by more sports events in town.

-We are dependent on moisture to get agricultural production started for spring planting.
+Cotton prices are up 17%, and cattle prices are up 20%.
+Heading into spring planting, we are dependent on moisture to get agricultural production started.
 Most agricultural commodities are up in price.

 Economic Pulse